carljparker/checkins-uw-ios-hw6/readme.md

         [self performSegueWithIdentifier:@"getImage" sender:self];
     }

-This failed with an error that the sending VC did not have a segue with the identifier that I specified--even though it did.
+This failed with an error that said that the sending VC did not have a segue with the identifier that I specified in the `performSegueWithIdentifier` call--even though it did.
 We spent a lot of time at NSCoders trying to understand why it was failing.
 We couldn’t come up with a good explanation, but I did discover that the same segue works if I am coming from just a VC rather than a VC embedded in a nav